MichellOsechas/ListaTareas/README.md

 # ListaTareas
 A simple and intuitive todo app.

-Made with HTML, CSS, Tailwind and JavaScript.
+Made with: HTML, CSS, Tailwind and JavaScript.

 Todo app that let you write down tasks and save them in the browser.